 There are eyes and ears everywhere, and the internet is no exception.
 Every online activity you do can be traced and added to a collection of data known as a digital footprint, a data-driven representation of you.
-A digital footprint can be either an asset or a liability depending on who uses it, so it’s essential to understand what it is and how to use it.
-Contact our experts at Blackhawk to help you do just that.
+While the risks associated with digital footprints may seem confined to individuals, the reality is that when an employee creates a digital footprint, the business itself can become vulnerable.

 Passive digital footprint

-This is information that is recorded without the user’s knowledge, and often harvested in the background of normal activities.
-For example, if a user accessed a database and only input a username, several other pieces of data would be automatically collected, such as IP address, location, browser choice, and date of creation without their knowing.
-Passive data is not publicly searchable, and so while it can be unsettling, it poses relatively little threat to your daily operations.
+This is information recorded without the user’s knowledge and often harvested in the background of normal activities.
+For example, when a user accesses a database and inputs a username, several other pieces of data are automatically collected without their knowledge, including IP address, location, browser choice, and date of creation.
+Passive data is not publicly searchable, and so while it can be unsettling to know this information is being collected, it poses relatively little threat to your daily operations.

 Active digital footprint

-Active digital footprints consist mainly of publicly searchable information that you have actively shared, such as social media posts, comments, and other writing you have done online.
-With so much of this data being readily available it can have a large impact on things such as employment and credit scores.
-Any mistake made online has been recorded and can be found.
+Active digital footprints consist of publicly searchable information that you have actively shared, such as social media posts, comments, and other writing online.
+With so much of the data being readily available, it may have a large impact on one’s employment prospect, as mistakes made online have been recorded and can be found.

 Social engineering is less of a technological inadequacy and more of a human one.
 It is the process of tricking people into giving away confidential information and access to protected systems.
-Awareness of how hackers manipulate human interactions can be enough to stop them in their tracks, and understanding digital footprints is the first step to this.
-If you’re concerned about other possible vulnerabilities in your business, then it’s worth looking into corporate intelligence to make sure your blind spots are covered.
+Awareness of how hackers manipulate human interactions can be enough to stop them in their tracks, also, understanding digital footprints is the first step to this.

 We’re experts at turning data into results.
-To find out how give us a call on 020 7788 8983 or fill out our Online Form.
+To find out how to protect yourself from digital threats, give us a call on 020 7788 8983 or fill out our Online Form.

 If you enjoyed this you may also want to read: